DataDog/integrations-extras/eventstore/README.md

 Get metrics from EventStore in real time to:

 * Visualize and monitor EventStore queues
-* capture all available metrics within the stats api
+* Capture all available metrics within the stats API

 ## Setup